GetAssuredDev/GetAssured-Business/_posts/2017-11-20-getassured-christmas-giveaway-find-out-how-to-win-dollar50-grab-credits-from-us.md

 ---
 layout: post
 comments: true
-title: GetAssured Christmas Giveaway - Find out how to win $50 Grab credits from us!
+title: GetAssured Christmas Giveaway - Find Out How To Win $50 Grab Credits From Us!
-date: 2017-11-20T10:32:37.480Z
+date: 2017-11-20T10:37:16.304Z
-image: >-
+image: /assets/images/Pop Up.png
-  /assets/images/GetAssured Christmas Giveaway - Find out how to win $50 Grab credits from us1!.jpg
-tags: seasonsgreetings
+tags: season greetings
 ---
 Hello there!
 We’re glad you found your way to this page.